dimitri/tapoueh.org/content/post/2026/09/pg19-preview/index.md

 `(c is country)` is a vertex with a label, `-[is borders]->` is a directed edge, and `columns` decides what comes back.
 That query is a join written in a different shape, and the documentation says so itself — it gives the equivalent `SELECT ...
 JOIN` right beside its own example.
+Which is rather the point: the graph is a *way of asking*, over data that stays exactly where it was, with the permissions it already had.

-### What it can't do yet
+### What lands in a later release

-The interesting graph questions are not "who borders France" but "how far does France reach".
+The next thing you will want is a longer question.
+Not "who borders France" but "how far does France reach".
 In the SQL/PGQ standard you say that with a quantifier on the edge pattern — one to four hops:

 ```sql
   select distinct reachable